 Perez described her role as one of connecting and building relationships with other first responders about “things we’ve seen on the job.”

 “I also try to be the ‘welcome wagon’ when they first get here,” she added.
 Then she went on to explain just why that welcome is so important:

-The First Responder Mindset and Its Link to Mental Health
+What Is the First Responder Mindset and Its Link to Mental Health?